EriksKlotins/DV1537_OOP_CPP/README.md

 	Instructions:
 		- Implement a Figure class enabling grouping of shapes.
 The Figure class should have the following methods:
 			- addShape(Shape s) adds a shape to the group
-			- getBoundingBox() calculates the minimum axis-aligned bounding rectangle to fit all the figures.
+			- getBoundingBox() calculates the minimum axis-aligned bounding rectangle to fit all the shapes.
 The method returns top left and bottom right corners of the box.

 B2: Recursion
 	Instructions:
 		- Extend the Figure class with the following:
-			- getClosest(Shape location, int s, int n) - orders the list of shapes by their distance from the location and returns n closest shapes starting from s.
+			- getClosest(Shape location, int n) - returns n closest shapes to the location.
+Make sure Point is a valid Shape.
-			- In the class, you must implement a recursive sorting algorithm of your choice
+			- In the class, you must implement and use a recursive sorting algorithm of your choice

 B3: Class diagrams
 	Instructions:
 		- Extend the class diagram from A4 with the new classes/methods.
-		- When to use and when not to use recursion
+		- Write a short summary, max 1/2 of a page of pros and cons of using a recursion.
+Describe when one should opt for loops, and when for recursion.
-		- Compare 3 sorting algoritms by ( no O measure)
+		- Choose and compare 3 sorting algoritms.